Adapted from a Google map

 Communal organization is gone.

--- Dakar archives, 1895
+-- Dakar archives, 1895.

-(A page in the next chapter explains this) |
+- Obtain labor through "holy wars" (A page in the next chapter says more):

 Umar chooses his son Amadu, who too appoints his successor.

-When his father's followers accuse him of "stinginess" -- the usual complaint when a king does not share -- he hires soldiers of his own.
+And keeps the treasure.
+When his father's followers accuse him of "stinginess" — the usual complaint when a king does not share — he hires soldiers of his own.
+He takes 20 camel-loads of gold (500 kilos) on campaign and the French find gold jewels valued at 300,000 francs buried in the palace.

--- Dakar archives, 1887,
+-- An official mentioned in Dakar archives, 1887,

-citing Amadou Tall, Umar's son and successor
+citing Amadou Tall, Umar's son and successor.

-citing Amadou Tall, Umar's son and successor
+citing Amadou Tall, Umar's son and successor.

 Umar chooses his son Amadu, who too appoints his successor.

+And keeps the treasure.
+When his father's followers accuse him of "stinginess" — the usual complaint when a king does not share — he hires soldiers of his own.
 He takes 20 camel-loads of gold (500 kilos) on campaign and the French find gold jewels valued at 300,000 francs buried in the palace.

--- Aubin 476, ns.
-161, 163, 164
+-- Aubin p.
+476, notes 161, 163, 164.

 -- Mecca: Paul Soleillet,

-Voyages et découvertes dans le Sahara et dans le Soudan, 1887, 233
+Voyages et découvertes dans le Sahara et dans le Soudan, 1887, p.
+233.

-Voyages et découvertes dans le Sahara et dans le Soudan, 1887, 233
+Voyages et découvertes dans le Sahara et dans le Soudan, 1887, p.
+233.

 -- Wives: Lt. de vaisseau Mage,

-Voyage dans le Soudan occidental, 1868, 408
+Voyage dans le Soudan occidental, 1868, p.
+408.

-Voyage dans le Soudan occidental, 1868, 408
+Voyage dans le Soudan occidental, 1868, p.
+408.

 To understand the hold of mass philosophies,

-set it them in their economic contexts
+set them in their economic contexts

 and observe the practical effects of applying them.